espressif/esp-hosted-mcu/docs/feature_host_deep_sleep.md

 ```
 > [!NOTE]
 > 1. The wakeup GPIO number must be an RTC-capable GPIO.
-> 2. Deep Sleep is currently only available for the SDIO transport for ESP hosts.
+> 2. Ensure the wake up GPIO is unused

 ### Slave Configuration